-The mobile experience is built from individual elements25 that require careful consideration.
+The mobile experience is built from individual elements that require careful consideration.
 For instance, apps with a unique interaction design should onboard new users with a quick introduction or a short tutorial on using the app upon first launching, with options for the user to skip and view it later.
 Yet many unintuitive apps do not do this or do not even offer help, forcing users to give up.

-Spellcheck is not an option either, as Mitt Romney’s mobile developers quickly discovered last year when they misspelled “America” in one of their photo-sharing banners as “Amercia26”.
+Spellcheck is not an option either, as Mitt Romney’s mobile developers quickly discovered last year when they misspelled “America” in one of their photo-sharing banners as “Amercia”.
 Though the app was updated within a day, I did not update, but rather buried it in my app graveyard as a reminder that the little details matter.